fdietz/vue_components_book_manuscript/3-component-composition-with-slots.md

 </modal>
 ```

 We can use whatever HTML element we want for our content and use the `slot` attribute to select the appropriate slot we want to use.
+This not only includes HTML elements but also other Vue.js components.

 Note, that the `footer` slot is not used in this example.
 By default the existing slot content will be used.
 In our case the `footer` slot is defined like this: